Her Royal Harness: Career

 Dagbladet gave a dice throw of 3 since the product felt premature.
 Contrary to the obvious ambitions to make "substantial pop music" with a breed of electropop, indie rock and synthpop, it was not executed well enough.
 The album had an undesirable lo-fi sound at times, and Jaeger used "deep, lesser dynamic voices" which did not blend in with the music.
 The songs "Mercenary Man", "I Can't Believe" and "Unseen" were the most promising.
-Gudbrandsdølen Dagningen also wrote that the album lacked direction to a certain extent, and seemed "unfulfilled".
-The reviewer stated that he lost interest as the record progressed, he too giving a score of 3/6.